 Wheelchair Exercises and Mobility Workout Equipment

 For the more than 250,000 Americans with a spinal cord injury, working out as a wheelchair user can be challenging for a multitude of reasons, and it isn’t always easy to know how to start.
-Fortunately, many personal trainers have developed chair exercises and wheelchair workout plans for both the elderly and people with disabilities.
-Are you looking to increase your fitness level for a New Year’s resolution?
+Fortunately, many personal trainers have developed wheelchair exercises and wheelchair workout plans for both the elderly and people with disabilities.
+Are you looking to increase your fitness level from the safety and comfort of your own home gym?
 Here’s what you need to know to get started.

 The Benefits of Regular Exercise – Even for Users of Wheelchairs